SnowJunior/fullstack_task/README.md

 - Use of 'Mulish' font

 ## Extras
-- Detailed commits - Descriptive to know what was handled where
+- Detailed commits - Agile approach and pushed commits after interations of all implementations
 - Paginated the data and allowed filtering across all pages
 - Use of scss together with MUI to offer full customization and control of components
 - Ensured the application requests were type safe